ElusiveMonni/monni_docs/docs/commands/slash/points/inventory.md

 ---
 # Inventory

-The inventory command displays all items that a specified member has.
+The inventory command displays all items that a member has.
 Guild owners can hide this command either by changing the permissions through the **Integrations Menu** in Discord settings or by changing the default permission within the Monni Dashboard.

 :::slash
 **Inventory** is a [slash command](/commands/info/slash/)!